 There aren't any compatibility issues with the PS5, except for the fact that it doesn't support HDMI 2.1 bandwidth for 4k @ 120Hz signals.
 With Console Mode enabled, it can downscale 4k images, which are more detailed than native 1440p.
 The monitor also works with HDMI Forum VRR, which is the VRR format that the console supports.

-Besides the lack of HDMI 2.1 bandwidth, there aren't any compatibility issues with the Xbox Series X|S. With Console Mode enabled, it can downscale 4k images, which are more detailed than native 1440p.
-You can only enable HDR with 4k signals on the Xbox Series X|S, and because the monitor doesn't support 4k @ 120Hz, you have to choose between high refresh rates at a lower resolution or 4k HDR at 60Hz.
+Besides the lack of HDMI 2.1 bandwidth, there aren't any compatibility issues with the Xbox Series X|S. With Console Mode enabled, it can downscale 4k images, which is useful because the Xbox only supports HDR with 4k signals.

 As this monitor doesn't have any USB ports, you aren't able to update its firmware.
 If you want a budget monitor with a USB hub, check out the Gigabyte M27Q (rev. 2.0).